 Our client needed a stability study of protein degradation products for regulatory documentation.

 The project involved setting up a suitable LC-MS method.
 The goal was to separate drug-substance from degradation products.
-The project also included intact mass analysis for identification of the individual peaks.
+The project also included intact mass analysis for the identification of the individual peaks.

 They required a stability study as part of their drug substance characterization.
-The analysis included a forced degradation study as requested by both FDA, EMA and ICH guidances.
+The analysis included a forced degradation study as requested by both FDA, EMA, and ICH guidances.

 The final report documented that only minor modifications occurred during the forced degradation.
 These were mainly oxidations of methionine.
 Eventually, our client included the stability study results as part of a biologics license application (BLA).